Who can apply

 - costs of protection versus the value of protection

-- opportunity costs of not being able to protect other areas.
+- costs of not being able to protect other areas.

-The extent to which the area proposed for protection is representative of the full range of vegetation variety that was originally present in the natural landscape, including:
+The extent to which the area proposed for protection represents the variety of vegetation that was originally present in the natural landscape, including:

-- commonplace, rare and threatened indigenous species, habitats, and communities
+- commonplace, rare and threatened indigenous species and habitats

 - the ecological processes that link them

-- the extent to which the ecosystems are already protected in the proportion that they were originally present.
+- the extent to which the indigenous biodiversity is already protected to the scale that was originally present.

 The extent to which the area proposed for protection is likely to continue to be viable and evolve in a natural way in the long term, including the extent to which the area is: